 Western Section American Society of Animal Science Constitution

-ARTICLE I: The Society and Its Purposes
+The Section and Its Purposes

-Section 2.
 Mission: Western Section shall further the mission outlined in Article I, Section 2, of the Constitution of the American Society of Animal Science (ASAS), with a specific mission that Western Section shall "advance animal agriculture research and education in Western North America by providing a forum to develop and communicate scientific and technical knowledge to enhance economic and ecological sustainability."

-Section 3.
 Membership Dues: Membership dues will be fixed by the Board of Directors of the ASAS, as described in the ASAS Constitution and Bylaws.

 The term of office for an Officer will be three years, beginning as the Secretary-Treasurer for the first year, rotating to President-Elect for the second year, and ending as President for the third year.